University of California-San Diego

 You’ll need an iClicker remote (not your phone):

 - You can purchase an iClicker remote — new or used — at the campus bookstore or online.
+Or you can borrow one from a friend.

 - For technical support with iClickers, contact EdTech Support.
+Their iClicker FAQ page has answers to most questions.

 Reasons for an excused missed quiz: (1) holidays or special events observed by organized religions (for students who show affiliation with that particular religion), (2) absences pre-approved by the UCSD Dean of Students (or Dean’s designee), (3) extended illness (this requires a doctor’s note).
 I’ll need written verification of the circumstances.

-There will be 18 quizzes.
-Only your 14 highest grades will count.
+There will be 17 quizzes.
+Only your 13 highest grades will count.

 DISCUSSION BOARDS